-REU research paper by Gideon Tan Problem:
+REU research paper by Gideon Tan

+Problem:

-In a town with N people, there are different clubs such that the intersection of any two clubs(including itself) is a multiple of X. What is the maximum possible number of clubs, P?
+In a town with N people, there are different clubs such that the number of people who are members of both of any two given clubs is a multiple of X, and the number of members in each club is also a multiple of X. What is the maximum possible number of clubs, P?

 Alternative solution to Babai's solution for X = 2:

-Call a maximal town which satisfies the above condition a good town.
+Call a town which contains the maximum number of possible clubs which satisfies the above condition a good town.